“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 GM: “Evenings are usually pretty full for me, but sure.”
 Caroline knows all about Denise’s full evenings.
 “Shoot me an email and we can follow-up over the phone or at Du Monde.”

 Caroline: “Sounds good.
 Enjoy your workout,” Caroline replies.

 GM: “You should try it yourself.
 Evening workouts really help you sleep.”

 Caroline: Caroline rolls her eyes.
 “Good night, Denise.”
 The line clicks.

 That note set aside, she calls another of the two dozen or so attorneys she has numbers for.
 This one is simply kept on family retainer.
 Franz Hartz, a German who immigrated when he was eight, is a serviceable litigator with a stutter that makes him wholly inappropriate as a trial lawyer.
-Still, it’s not trial service she needs, and he’s one of many that helps draft health care-related policies for those few family employees that get them.
-She leaves a message on his line with Lauren’s full name, her desire that her medical bills be seen too anonymously.
+Still, it’s not trial service she needs.
+He’s one of many that helps draft healthcare-related policies for those few family employees that get them.
+She leaves a message on his line with Lauren’s full name, her desire that her medical bills be seen to anonymously.

 “Make it a religious gesture,” she decides, before killing the call.

 Fake my death.
 Yeah, great idea.
 She rolls her eyes.

 Wednesday night, 9 September 2015, AM

 Caroline: Two matters seen to, Caroline continues the spree of calls.
 Her next one is Marco.
 He deserves something of an explanation for last night.